What’s the Average American Savings Rate?

 If your savings account has a zero balance, you’re not alone.

-Twenty percent of Americans aren’t saving at all, a Bankrate study found, while more than a fourth of Americans have less than $1,000 in their savings account.
+Twenty percent of Americans aren’t saving at all, a Bankrate study found, while only 39% of Americans would be able to cover a $1,000 unexpected expense with their savings account.
 Find out how you stack up to the average American savings rate, why we aren’t saving money, and what you can do to pad your savings account.

 What’s the Average Savings Rate?